moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/databases-for-analysis-and-apps.md

-# Using Databases and data for Apps
+# Using Databases and data for apps

 This section covers how and when to use different tools to query our databases on the Analytical Platform and what to consider when giving data to a deployed app.
 This section assumes you are getting data from databases that are already created on the Analytical platform.
 If you need to upload data to the platform see the sections on [S3](#s3) and [information governance](#information-governance).